juseg/global/proposals/200214-jsps/proposal-200214-jsps-asia.rst

 ..
 (Write concisely in a way that can be easily understood by persons outside your field of specialization, 1 page)

+**a.
+Alpine ice sheet**

+* My primary field of research is paleo-ice sheet modelling
+* Models that incorporate ice physics and use geological validation data
+* My most recent publication is on the Alpine ice sheet
+* The first complete pucture of the ice sheet through borders etc
+* The ice sheet is more dynamic than previously thought
+* The computations were performed on Piz Daint
+* The results were reported by major media outlets in Switzerland and abroad
+* Outreach materials are part of a permanent exhibition

+**b.
+Bowdoin glacier**

+* In 2015 and 2016 I have participated in two field campaigns
+* I retrieved and analysed glacier borehole data
+* I visited Hokkaido university for one year in 2018 -- 2019
+* A first paper is in review

+**c.
+Cordilleran ice sheet**

+* My PhD thesis is about the Cordilleran ice sheet
+* I applied PISM to paleoglaciology
+* Due to complex climate high-resolution climate data is needed
+* The ice sheet formed from numerous mountain ice fields
+* Rapid retreat and ...

+**d.
+Glacier melt parametrization**

+* Day-to-day temperature variations significantly affect melt
+* These are now implemented in PISM

 17. List of Major Publications
 ------------------------------